First Commonwealth Financial (FCF)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-First Commonwealth Financial’s EPS grew at an astounding 12.5% compounded annual growth rate over the last five years, higher than its 7% annualized revenue growth.
+First Commonwealth Financial’s EPS grew at a remarkable 13.7% compounded annual growth rate over the last five years, higher than its 7.4% annualized revenue growth.
 However, we take this with a grain of salt because its efficiency ratio didn’t improve and it didn’t repurchase its shares, meaning the delta came from factors we consider non-core or less sustainable over the long term.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-First Commonwealth Financial’s two-year annual EPS declines of 6.6% were mediocre and lower than its 3.2% two-year revenue growth.
+First Commonwealth Financial’s two-year annual EPS declines of 5.4% were bad and lower than its 4.1% two-year revenue growth.

-We can take a deeper look into First Commonwealth Financial’s earnings to better understand the drivers of its performance.
-A two-year view shows First Commonwealth Financial has diluted its shareholders, growing its share count by 2.3%.
+Diving into the nuances of First Commonwealth Financial’s earnings can give us a better understanding of its performance.
+A two-year view shows First Commonwealth Financial has diluted its shareholders, growing its share count by 1.3%.
 This has led to lower per share earnings.
 Taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, First Commonwealth Financial reported adjusted EPS of $0.39, up from $0.31 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects First Commonwealth Financial’s full-year EPS of $1.44 to grow 19.5%.
+In Q4, First Commonwealth Financial reported adjusted EPS of $0.43, up from $0.35 in the same quarter last year.
+This print beat analysts’ estimates by 3.2%.
+Over the next 12 months, Wall Street expects First Commonwealth Financial’s full-year EPS of $1.52 to grow 16.6%.

 7. Tangible Book Value Per Share (TBVPS)